Updated 2nd Nov 2020

 We invite you to browse the new online portal to get a taste of what is included: www.studentleadershipportal.com

 It is our genuine desire to provide a solution that suits the current landscape.
-An additional reality is that if schools seek a refund for the registration amount (or outstanding balance cancellation), then our organisation will almost certainly close down permanently.
-We hope, instead, to be able to serve your whole school with quality online material this year, and then resume with normal live conferences in future years.
+We hope to be able to serve your whole school with quality online material this year, and then resume with normal live conferences in future years.

 Please allow us to explain the value that we are trying to incorporate into this online solution.
 If a school had chosen to register 30 students for the GRIP conference the ticket cost would be approximitely $1350, and for 30 students attending the National Young Leaders Day approximately $1500.
 The cost in which we would normally sell classroom resources would be a few hundred dollars extra.
 The total of these activities (in this fictional scenario) would be in excess of $3000 plus the extra costs involved in the excursions, and the benefit would still be limited to just the 30 students.